-If you are an administrator logging in for the first time, you need to access the KVM Over the NETTM switch in order to give it an IP address that users can connect to.
+If you are an administrator logging in for the first time, you need to access the KVM over IP switch in order to give it an IP address that users can connect to.
 There are three methods to choose from.
-In each case, your client computer must be on the same network segment as the KVM Over the NETTM switch.
-After you have connected and logged in you can give the KVM Over the NETTM switch its fixed network address.
-(See Network, page 148.)
+In each case, your client computer must be on the same network segment as the KVM over IP switch.
+After you have connected and logged in you can give the KVM over IP switch its fixed network address.
+(See Network, page 156.)